Edward Connery Lathem '51 Special Collections Fellowship

 Past and Present Fellows

 Sara Holston '17 was an English major at Dartmouth and is especially interested in the history of Dartmouth College: she has written two articles about this topic that were published in the student periodical Apologia and is currently researching and writing a book on the spiritual history of Dartmouth.
-At Rauner, Sara has curated a single-case exhibit, processed a collection of Civil War correspondence, and assumed oversight of the library's Instagram account.
-She is currently conducting research for a podcast series on the history of Dartmouth that will serve as a lead-up to the college's 250th anniversary in 2019.
-In addition to this significant project, Sara is also developing a series of short video segments that will serve to highlight underutilized collections at Rauner while providing personal connections to the many exciting items in our stacks.
+At Rauner, Sara curated a single-case exhibit, processed a collection of Civil War correspondence, and assumed oversight of the library's Instagram account.
+She was also a major contributor to a podcast series on the history of Dartmouth, Hindsight is 20/19, that is a part of the to the college's 250th anniversary celebrations in 2019.
+In addition to this significant project, Sara also developed a series of short video segments that serve to highlight underutilized collections at Rauner while providing personal connections to the many exciting items in our stacks.

 Hannah Chung '16 was a history major at Dartmouth with a focus on 20th-century imperialism.
 She became interested in working at special collections library after participating in Dartmouth's Foreign Studies Program in London where she conducted a research project using archival materials from different libraries across the city.